-The F30 3 Series driver experience button can have either three or four mods.
-All F30s will have Eco Pro, Comfort and Sport.
-There has been much confusion about why some F30s have a forth mode, Sport + while others do not.
-I found the answer in a BMW technical F30 document.
+The F30 3 Series driver experience button can have either three or four modes, which cars have three and which have four has been a source of confusion for F30 owners.
+To start all F30s will have Eco Pro, Comfort and Sport.
+Why some F30s have a forth mode, Sport + while others do not is outlined in BMW technical F30 documents.
 F30 3 series get Sport + Driver experience mode with one or more of the following options -

 - Sport Automatic Transmission (2TB)